LathDesroses/Dataviz-Project_Optimizing-The-Profitability-Of-Marketing-Campaigns-Using-Data-Analysis/README.md

 ## Data Visualization

-The analysis includes several visualizations to understand the model's performance and customer response patterns.
+The analysis includes several visualizations to understand the market, the model's performance and customer response patterns.

 ## Model Evaluation